tutkuyaras/PGSXplorer/README.md

 ### MegaPRS
 MegaPRS is a powerful tool for calculating polygenic risk scores (PRS) by integrating GWAS summary statistics with individual-level genotype data.
 It uses advanced modeling approaches to account for linkage disequilibrium and population structure, improving PRS prediction accuracy across diverse ancestries.
 For more details, visit the [MegaPRS](https://dougspeed.com/megaprs/)

+### SBayesR-C
+SBayesR-C is an optimized Bayesian method for calculating polygenic risk scores (PRS) using GWAS summary statistics.
+It is designed to handle high-dimensional genomic data efficiently and delivers accurate results across diverse populations.
+Ideal for genetic risk analysis with precision and scalability.
+For more details, visit the [https://github.com/zhilizheng/SBayesRC]

 ## Multi Ancestry PGS Tools
 In this section we integrate two tools that improve polygenic prediction power using GWAS data from multiple populations.